smoyamedina/smoya.me/src/p/amass-magazine.md

 projsFtImg: ../assets/p/amass-magazine/amass-w_a.png
 projsHeroImg: ../assets/p/amass-magazine/amass-w_f.png
 projPrompt: I was challenged to create a visual hierarchy for a publication.
-projDesc: AMASS magazine is a loud, 14-page publication made to capture the voices of those less heard and immortalize the infamous that wring them dry.
+projDesc: <p>AMASS magazine is a loud, 14-page publication made to capture the voices of those less heard and immortalize the infamous that wring them dry.
-  It's focused on the divide between actions and consequences when they affect the average American instead of a fellow corporate partner.
+  It's focused on the divide between actions and consequences when they affect the average American instead of a fellow corporate partner.</p>
 media:
   use: false
-  file:
+  file: null
 projImgs:
   - image: ../assets/p/amass-magazine/amass-w_f.png
     imageAlt: 'A magazine spread features the overline and headline of "Featured